Register to get access to free programming courses with interactive exercises

 exports.assetsOptimize = imagesOptimize;

-A few new things were added in this example.
-Let's take a closer look at them
+We added a few new things in this example.
+Let us take a closer look at them:

 const { parallel } = require('gulp');

-This is where the parallel() function from the Gulp package is plugged in.
+Here we can find the parallel() function from the Gulp package.
 This function allows you to combine several functions into one task.
-It's the parallel()function that gets used when exporting tasks in this example.

 exports.default = parallel(sassCompile, pugCompile, imagesOptimize);